madole/madole.github.io/source/_posts/2014-07-19-javascript-interview-questions.markdown

 ##How would you go about dealing with an asynchronous request?

 ####Deferred promises
-jQuery and Q both provide a way to do promises and ECMAScript6 will provide a way to do native promises.
+jQuery and Q both provide a way to do promises and ECMAScript6 will provide a way to do native Javascript promises.

 Lets look at the jQuery Deferred object.